Attention John Cena and Nikki Bella: These 10 Couples Still Got Married After Breaking Up on Total Bellas

 by Mike Vulpo | Wed., May.
 16, 2018 8:00 AM

-As Total Bellas prepares for a brand-new season, John Cena and Nikki Bella are sparking speculation that a reconciliation could be in their future.
+As the cast of Total Bellas prepares for a brand-new season, John Cena and Nikki Bella are sparking speculation that a reconciliation could be in their future.

 Earlier in the week, John appeared on the Today show with Kathie Lee Gifford and Hoda Kotb where he professed his love for the WWE superstar.